carlosmu/editor_swap/README.md

 2. Extract the ZIP file..
 3. Go to Blender > User Preferences > Addons > Install
 4. Select the python file "fast.switcher.py"
+5. Activate the addon.
+6. In some cases, after installing, it is necessary to hover the mouse over the area to refresh it.
+7. Enjoy it!